 We wanted to be in a walkable area that was close to good restaurants and bars, safe and affordable.
 We ended up staying in Waterloo at the Hampton by Hilton, which we loved!
 The area was central to all of the major landmarks, and was super close to the underground.
 The free breakfast was low key one of our favorite meals, and the staff was incredible (they decorated our door with a happy birthday banner and had complimentary cheesecake waiting for us upon our arrival)!

-I used Booking.com to book my stay, and I absolutely love using this platform!
+I used Booking.com to book my stay (get $20 off your booking with this link), and I absolutely love using this platform!
+You can also get $40 off your first Airbnb booking with this code.

 5. Take a ride on the London Eye